AndreaIdini/StarPilgrims/README.md

 ## TODO

-- Check the orbital dynamics and cost and the relation between number of engine, time of flight, and matter consumption
-- Evaluate logarithmic curve for credits earning in factory in function of the number of humans, maybe difficult to balance.
+[X] Check the orbital dynamics and cost and the relation between number of engine, time of flight, and matter consumption [X] Evaluate logarithmic curve for credits earning in factory in function of the number of humans, maybe difficult to balance.
 Evalaute a discount in credits for the cost of modules and other expenses after construction of factory.
-- Implement Missions and Events so that can help or hinder.
+[X] Implement Missions and Events so that can help or hinder.
-- Make UI rescalable.
+[X] Make UI rescalable.

 ## Resources:

 The following Creative Commons were used:

 - Icons from https://game-icons.net/
+- Music from https://www.zapsplat.com Among the Stars
 ## Notes

 ### Resources